mhammell-laboratory/TEtranscripts/README.rst

 Version: X.X.X

-*NOTE* TEtranscripts rely on specially curated GTF files, which are not packaged with this software due to their size.
+*NOTE* TEtranscripts and TEcount rely on specially curated GTF files, which are not packaged with this software due to their size.
 Please go to `our website <http://hammelllab.labsites.cshl.edu/software#TEToolkit>`_ for instructions to download the curated GTF files.

-TEtranscripts takes RNA-seq (and similar data) and annotates reads to both genes & transposable elements.
-It then performs differential analysis using DESeq.
+TEtranscripts and TEcount takes RNA-seq (and similar data) and annotates reads to both genes & transposable elements.
+TEtranscripts then performs differential analysis using DESeq.